HorseRacingUSA.com

 Still having a problem with BRIS?

-To repeat, when WATT users are having problems, it is usually because the BRIS files are sent into the wrong folder.
+To repeat, when WATT users are having problems, it is almost always because the BRIS files are sent into the wrong folder.
 The directory (folder) is usually labeled TRACK (sometimes BRIS).
 Know where your files are going!

 Before you download a file from BRIS, go to "Local Disc C:" then open the TRACK (or BRIS) folder...